Lisa-pa/SAMAE/README.rst

         - Panoramic images
                 1) The image appears with a window asking you to validate the start of the analysis
                 2) Scale is automatically detected
-                3) The image is cropped according to data labelled manually and stored in txt file.
+                3) The image is cropped according to manually labelled data that is stored in txt file.
                    The cropped image appears in a window.
 Close to move on.
                 4) The image is divided vertically into sub-images to look for aponeuroses.
                    The size of sub-images depends on the width of the cropped image.
-                   Per sub-images, the search for aponeuroses follows the same process as for simple images.
+                   Per sub-image, the search for aponeuroses follows the same process as for simple images.
 Superficial aponeurosis is searched all along the cropped image.
 Deep aponeurosis is searched only in the first half of the cropped image, according to observations.
 Once all subimages have been processed,